 Bred in 1969 in Württemberg and named after a local poet, Justinius Kerner, it is a crossing of Trollinger and Riesling.
-Compared with Riesling, Kerner can be grown in less favorable sites and yields more.
+Compared with Riesling, Kerner can grow in sites with less favorable conditions and guarantees a higher yield.

 Moreover, it ripens later than Müller-Thurgau but earlier than Riesling.
 The wines are fresh, racy and fruity — not unlike Riesling — yet milder in acidity, with a more pronounced bouquet, often with a Muscat tone.
 The grape is planted in many German wine regions, but especially in the Pfalz and in Rheinhessen, and also in Württemberg and the Mosel.